OuyangKun10/PunchBench/README.md

 # PunchBench

+## 📰 News

+🚀 [06/12/2025] We release [dev0610](https://huggingface.co/datasets/RUBBISHLIKE/PunchBench) with ground truth answers of PunchBench.

+🚀 [05/16/2025] Our [paper](https://arxiv.org/abs/2412.11906) got accepted by ACL 2025.
+See U in Vienna, Austria.

+## ✨ Highlights

-PunchBench, tailored for accurate and comprehensive evaluation of punchline comprehension.
+PunchBench is a benchmark tailored for accurate and comprehensive evaluation of punchline comprehension.

 # TODO

-🔒 Release Dataset

-🔒 Release Evaluation code
+🔒 Incorporating Evaluation into VLMEvalKit

-Expected to be finished before 10th, June.

-**See U in Vienna, Austria.**

-**ACL 2025** main conference